-UNH Franklin Pierce Law Security Services:
+UNH Franklin Pierce School of Law Security Services:

-The UNH Franklin Pierce Law School has a campus security division that is responsible for providing continuous year-round security to the UNH Law School community.
+The UNH Franklin Pierce School of Law has a campus security division that is responsible for providing continuous year-round security to the UNH Law School community.
 Campus security officers patrol the campus and parking lots on a regular basis.
 Campus security officers also receive in-service training.

-Campus security officers are NOT sworn law enforcement personnel and do NOT have the power of arrest, except for the Security Services supervisor (John MacLennan) who is a sworn UNH Police Department law enforcement officer.
+Campus security officers are NOT sworn law enforcement personnel and do NOT have the power of arrest, except for the Security Services supervisor (Sergeant John MacLennan) who is a sworn UNH Police Department law enforcement officer.
 They also work very closely with the Concord NH Police Department and Concord Fire Department.

 Security officers are on duty, during the hours of operation consistent with the Law Library, to assist members of the University community.
-The primary responsibility of Security Services is ensuring the security of campus facilities.
-Security provides patrols of the campus buildings and parking lots and provides key services to authorized personnel.
-They administer the nonacademic materials lost and found, deal with parking issues, provides safety escorts, and maintain the Campus Crime and Fire Safety Logs.
+The primary responsibility of Security Services is to ensure the security of campus facilities.
+Security patrols the campus buildings and parking lots, and they provide key services to authorized personnel.
+They also administer the nonacademic materials lost and found, deal with parking issues, provides safety escorts, and maintain the Campus Crime and Fire Safety Logs.
 (These logs can be obtained at the front desk of the law school).

 UNHPD and UNH Law Security maintain a strong working relationship with the Concord Police Department and other surrounding state and local law enforcement agencies.
 Staff participate in local and statewide meetings to share information and resources, as deemed necessary.
 UNHPD has a memorandum of understanding with the City of Concord.
-Concord Police provides all police services to the UNH Law School.
+The Concord Police Department provides all police services to the UNH Law School.

-UNH Law School encourages accurate and prompt reporting of all crimes to the UNH Police Department at 603-862-1212, or the local police department, Concord Police at 911 for emergencies or 603-225-8600 for non-emergency services.
+UNH Law School encourages accurate and prompt reporting of all crimes to the UNH Police Department at 603-862-1212, or the Concord Police Department at 911 for emergencies or 603-225-8600 for non-emergency services.

-The University of New Hampshire Communications Center, is staffed by Professional Emergency Dispatchers who operates on a twenty-four hour basis.
+The University of New Hampshire Communications Center, is staffed by professional emergency dispatchers who operate on a twenty-four hour basis.
 The center receives calls for both emergency and routine services.
 Communication specialists instantly dispatch the appropriate response and can communicate with local, county, state and federal agencies when required.